 2. Structure & Index Build

-Builds metadata-rich chunks, section records, deterministic section synopses, and lightweight topology artifacts.
-The index is schema-versioned and keyed by document fingerprint so documents can be reused without unnecessary rebuilds.
+Builds metadata rich chunks, section records, deterministic section synopses, and lightweight topology artifacts.
+Sections are enriched with document aware profile metadata - chapter numbers, section roles, page ranges and scope aliases so locally scoped questions can stay inside the requested chapter.
+The index is schema versioned and keyed by document fingerprint so documents can be reused without unnecessary rebuilds.

 3. Retrieval Planning